Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Theoretically, it can build pretty much anything.
 Now you know why Tremblay’s jumping at the request to put some men on it."
 Bartlett indicated the appendix regarding defense spending and the cost of spaceborne assets.
 "This one station could slash our expenses.
 Heck, the bigger difficulty would be finding enough men to operate all the stuff we could make."

-"Suddenly I see why the Dominion is very careful to keep these out of a species’ hands that aren’t ready for it…" Claude mused.
+"Suddenly I see why the Dominion is very careful to keep these out of a species’ hands that aren’t ready for it..."
+Claude mused.

 "Hey, so long as we’re alive, we’ll adapt."
 Bartlett returned to his desk.
 "And we still need to talk Kirk into letting us come on board."

 "I thought *he* asked *us*?"

 "He could be Big Hotel now.
 And he’s probably worried of the same.
-I wouldn’t want to be there for *that* meeting…"
+I wouldn’t want to be there for *that* meeting..."

 "Yeah.
 Leave the cloak-and-dagger to the...
 Cloak-and-dagger people."
 Claude scratched his head.